Camp Stoves

 Comparing Stove Specifications

 According to REI, once you’ve narrowed your search to a particular stove category, you can compare models using the following attributes.
-There are lots of web sites that test stoves against these specs.
+There are lots of websites that test stoves against these specs.

 • Burn time: This refers to how long a stove burns using a given amount of fuel.